patrickshao/hvz/README.md

 Hackathon Fall 2014 Game

-Human versus Zombies

-This is a simple zombie shooter game from anisometric point of view.
+This is a simple zombie shooter game from an isometric point of view.
+Processing was used to program this project.